orblivion/etherpad-lite-sandstorm/ISSUES.md

 ## Font size not preserved in documents created with previous Etherpad Sandstorm app

-This can be seen by trying to open the included sqlite3 file in the test directory.
+This can be seen by trying to open the included sqlite3 file in the `test/` directory.
 Font size 8 and Font size 20 show up the same.

-Seems to be not Sandstorm specific, should confirm with totally fresh Etherpad.
-Of course should check with latest Etherpad.
+This seems to be not Sandstorm specific, but need to confirm with totally fresh Etherpad install.
+We should also check with latest Etherpad version.

 # Figure Out